-In this tutorial you will learn how to assemble and operate a battery operated cathode.
+In this DIY Light Painting Tool Tutorial you will learn how to assemble and operate a battery operated cathode.
 Created and presented by light painting artist Dana Maltby, a.k.a.
 TCB, a.k.a.
 Twin Cities Brightest…enjoy

 OK, make sure you buy a “KIT”.
 The kit comes with an “inverter” which is the blue box.
 It converts the power from what your wall socket has, to another kind that can run off batteries.
 Shouldn’t really cost much more, but you need the KIT.

 I like the brand LOGISYS, it’s cheap (or should be, otherwise look for a better store), they have lots of different kinds, and it’s easy manipulate.
 Plus the inverter allows two cathode lights to be installed into one inverter box. (see the bottom of the box in the photo, that’s two holders, but you can still just plug one in as well.)

 Save the foam crap they give you, or don’t.
 I havn’t used it yet.
 This is what it looks like unwrapped. (some kits include only one light, the dual sets aren’t much more though).
 I guess i get the dual sets in case i break a light swinging it around or something.

 Get a feel for what you got, (it can seem overwhelming, but take it one step at a time.)